hamishwillee/multidocsify_test/docs/README.md

 1. Select its *type selector* (name).

    ![](images/image34.png)
-   The *Select Mission Command* prompt is then displayed
+   The *Select Mission Command* prompt is then displayed.
 2. Select a Category / Command from the prompt.

    ![](images/image96.png)